Skip to main content

 • Use key name to pass the user’s or company’s name.

-• Use key created_at to pass the user’s or company’s signed up date.
+• Use key created_at to pass the user’s or company’s signup date.

 Notes

-• Make sure your User ID source is consistent across all of your platform installations (Web, Android, and iOS).
+• Make sure your User ID source is consistent across all platform installations (Web, Android, and iOS).

-• While properties are optional, they are essential in Userpilot’s segmentation capabilities.
-We encourage you to set the properties with the people who are responsible for Userpilot integration.
+• While properties are optional, they are essential for Userpilot’s segmentation capabilities.
+We encourage you to define properties with the people responsible for Userpilot integration.

 Log any meaningful action the user performs.
 Events can be button clicks, form submissions, or any custom activity you want to analyze.
 Optionally, you can pass metadata with the event to provide specific context.